 A principal's success gets measured less by personal code output and more by how effectively entire teams build on the systems and standards they establish.
 The work involves writing occasional code, but your primary contribution lies in making architectural decisions that ripple across multiple quarters and teams.

-Scope of Influence and Leadership
+Scope of influence and leadership

 As a senior engineer, your decisions primarily affect your immediate team.
 When you architect a feature or establish a coding pattern, you're optimizing for the success of one project.
 That focused influence makes you valuable because teams depend on your execution quality and technical judgment.